belmead/hugo-blog/content/posts/2024-11-18-note-taking-software.md

 ## UNIX Philosophy

 Thinking about finding the right editor reminded me of the Stack Overflow blog post, [Modern IDEs are magic.
 Why are so many coders still using Vim and Emacs?](https://stackoverflow.blog/2020/11/09/modern-ide-vs-vim-emacs/).
-I'm not one to retread on such well-worn ground as dunking on the baffling logic of the post, seeing as my betters have done such an impressive, thorough job — I have nothing new or interesting to add to the heap anyway — so this is more of an attempt to use the article as a example of how I've grown to appreciate constraints in software as well as understand and esteem UNIX philosophy.
+I'm not one to retread on such well-worn ground as dunking on the baffling logic of the post, seeing as my betters have done such an impressive, thorough job — I have nothing new or interesting to add to the heap anyway — so this is more of an attempt to use the article as a example of how I've grown to appreciate constraints in software as well as understand and esteem [[UNIX philosophy]].

 To speak on that, briefly, I'm not sure when I learned of the idea of the [[UNIX philosophy]], and I certainly didn't understand it well at that time (not do I completely understand it now).
 I'm beginning to grasp it in parts, but many aspects make sense only *intellectually*.
 One aspect that has gone from intellectual to internalized, gut-based understanding is the notion of "do one thing well."